Who is Gavin Graham?

-I consider himself and his music to be a anarchic display of the pop-culture anti-hero by repurposing defunct computer sound hardware to create a bridge between an underground electronic music culture and the mainstream music medium.
+But more than anything, I just love doing it.
+In the end, I consider myself and my music to be an anarchic display of the pop-culture anti-hero, repurposing defunct and forgotten computer hardware to create a bridge between an underground electronic music culture and the modern mainstream medium.

 About this site and a bit more about me